abhilashilapanda/Sample-Superstore/README.md

 # Sample-Superstore
 Business Analysis, Profit & Sales trend of a company.
-Interactive dashboard showing Sales & Profit in states and cities in US.
+Interactive dashboard showing Sales & Profit in states and cities in US of the data.